 The financing costs are attributed to the overall financing amount provided and reflected within the position Insurance Contracts Asset (Note 2.1.7.).
 ILS based financing represents sale of future premium corresponding to acquisition fees the Company is deducting from the insurance account balance of the insurance contract by which the Commission to Intermediary has been financed through ILS provider.
-The commission paid to the insurance account of the insurance contract by which the commission fees deducted from the insurance account of the insurance contract by which the commission fees deducted from the insurance account of the insurance contract by which the commission has been financed through ILS provider.
+The commission paid to the intermediary and related total financing cost are covered by the total sum of acquisition fees deducted from the insurance account of the insurance contract by which the commission has been financed through ILS provider.